⚡ Quick answer: build an ECG quality program in 5 steps

 2016 (TÜV)

-Disclaimer: This article describes a quality improvement framework based on departmental experience and is intended for educational and clinical reference.
+Disclaimer: this article describes a quality-improvement framework adapted from published audit-and-feedback methodology and is intended for educational and clinical-reference use.
 It does not replace facility-specific quality protocols, regulatory requirements, or the advice of qualified healthcare professionals.
-Audit data and savings estimates are illustrative; results vary by facility size, baseline performance, and implementation fidelity.
-MedLinket (est. 2004, NEEQ: 833505) manufactures patient monitoring accessories — not diagnostic devices.
+Error-rate and savings figures are illustrative, not audited results for any specific facility; results vary by department size, baseline performance and implementation fidelity.
+MedLinket (Shenzhen Med-link Electronics Tech Co., Ltd, est. 2004) manufactures patient-monitoring accessories, not diagnostic devices.